46th Infantry Regiment (United States): Cold War

+Modern

-1st Battalion 46th Infantry Regiment served as a Basic Combat Training Battalion on Sand Hill at Fort Benning, Georgia organized under the 194th Armored Brigade.
+In 2011, the 1st Battalion became part of the 192d Infantry Brigade at Fort Benning, Georgia, where it continued to serve as a basic training battalion.
+The 1st Battalion, 46th Infantry Regiment served as a Basic Combat Training battalion on Sand Hill at Fort Benning, Georgia, organized under the 194th Armored Brigade.
 In 2020 it transitioned to Infantry One Station Unit Training under the 197th Infantry Brigade.